Gospel Music in Harlem and the Rest of New York City

 Departs at 9 am from the Times Square Area

 Available in English, French, Spanish, German, Italian and Portuguese

-Harlem One Stop is a arts and cultural initiative that also offers gospel-themed tours of Harlem.
-They offer a 11:30 am and 5:30 pm walking tour on Wednesdays.
+Harlem One Stop is an art and cultural initiative that also offers gospel-themed tours of Harlem.
+They offer an 11:30 am and 5:30 pm walking tour on Wednesdays.
 The cost is $25/person.
-You will need to make your own way to Harlem for the tour stating points.
+You will need to make your own way to Harlem for the tour starting points.

 If you are planning on purchasing the New York Passor the Explorer Pass, please note that both include two free gospel experiences, a 9:30 a.m.
 Sunday gospel walk and a Wednesday evening walk.
 Both include gospel experiences.
 Check out our blog post to review whether the New York Pass is worth it for you.